alihejazi/the-big-give/README.md

 npm install -g ts-node
 npm install -g typescript

-Go into the project base directory and run the following from your terminal  :
+Go into the project base directory and run the following from your terminal:
 npm install --save-dev jest
 npm i --save-dev @types/jest